esumit/metric-apis/README.md

 #### How conceptually it works ?

-This conceptual metric apis have implementation of two metric apis:
+This  metric apis service have implementation of two metric endpoints:

+###### 1. post metric data for a metric key e.g. active_visitors

-On post request, its get an integer metric value for a specified metric key e.g. active_visitors.
+On post request, it post an integer metric value for a specified metric key e.g. active_visitors.
-It gets the metric data, prepare a data model as metric data (CreatedAt, Key, Value), provide it an Id and store in metric list data structure.
+It prepare a data model as metric data (CreatedAt, Key, Value), provide it an Id and store in metric list data structure.

-On every insert it checks the configured COLLECTION_TIMEOUT value.
-It traverse all list's and check CreatedAt time should be in between current_time and (current_time - COLLECTION_TIMEOUT), means most recent COLLECTION_TIMEOUT as time window.
-If list's elements not matches to time window then it removes it from the list.
+On every insert, it traverse list's elements and check each element's CreatedAt time should be in between current_time and (current_time - COLLECTION_TIMEOUT), means most recent COLLECTION_TIMEOUT as time window.

+If list's elements CreatedAt time not matches to time window then remove it from the list.

 on success, it returns the id of created metric-data in the list.

 ````
-Request: post metric data for key - active_visitors
 POST localhost:9000/metrics/active_visitors
 Response:
 {
     "value": 20
 }
 ````
+It uses sync.mutex and apply lock on every insert and unlock it after.

 ![Screenshot Request: post metric data for key - active_visitors ](/images/Metric-POST-ByKey-2021-07-15.png)

+###### 2. get metric data for a metric key e.g. active_visitors

-On get request, its get sum of metric values for a specified metric key e.g. active_visitors.
+On get request, its get sum of metric values for a specified metric key e.g. active_visitors, and that is based on the configured time window.

-On every get it checks the configured COLLECTION_TIMEOUT value.
-It traverse all list's data and check its CreatedAt time should be in between current_time and (current_time - COLLECTION_TIMEOUT), means most recent COLLECTION_TIMEOUT time window.
+On every get, it checks the configured COLLECTION_TIMEOUT value as time window.
+It traverse all list's elements, and check each element's CreatedAt time should be in between current_time and (current_time - COLLECTION_TIMEOUT), means most recent COLLECTION_TIMEOUT time window.

-It picks the list elements which matches to the time window, it the calculate sum of its metric data Values, count number of metrics, collection start time, collection end time and return as json.
+It picks the list elements which matches to the time window, it then calculate sum of its metric data Values, count of metrics, collection start time, collection end time and return as json.
-If list's elements not matches to time window then it removes it from the list.
+If list's elements CreatedAt time not matches to time window then remove it from the list.

-It uses sync.mutex and apply lock on every insert/get and unlock it after.
+It uses sync.mutex and apply lock on every get and unlock it after.

 ````
 Request : get metric data for key - active_visitors